fenago/ansible-course/md/Lab_4.md

         state: restarted
 ```

-To keep the output concise, I\'ve turned off fact-gathering for this
-playbook (we won\'t use them in any of the tasks).
-I\'m also running
-this on just one host again for conciseness, but you are welcome to
-expand the demo code as you wish.
+### ProTip

+Open http://localhost:80 in browser to verify that apache is running now.

 If we run this task a first time, we
 will see the following results:

 ```